moja-global/About_moja_global/Contributing/How-to-Contribute-Land-Sector-Data-Analysis.md

 ### 1.4.0  The State's Boundary

-In the first section of your state's analysis notebook, it is suitable to;
+In the first section of your state's analysis notebook, it is suitable to:

 1. State the aim of the analysis.
 2. Define the [boundary](https://datasets.mojaglobal.workers.dev/0:/Administrative/Boundaries/) of the state with a figure and brief topological description